EricPHamilton/PyAzul/azul/README.md

 Every filled square in the floor line will subtract points from the player at the end of every round.
 These point values are {1, 1, 2, 2, 2, 3, 3}.
 The floor line is cleared at the end of each round after scoring.

-The floor line is represented as a single value in the neural network - the number of tiles currently placed.
+The floor line is represented as a single value in the neural network - the number of tiles it contains.

 #### Wall (Upper right)
 The wall is a 5x5 grid that persists throughout the entire game.
 Each cell can only be filled by one color.